 For existing connections it can be found on a previous electricity bill or your landlord should be able to provide this information.
-If you can’t find it you can get in touch with your local energy distributor and they should be able to tell you your MPAN.
-Find the energy distributor for your area here
+If you can’t find it you can get in touch with your local energy distributor and they should be able to tell you what your MPAN is.

 For new connections you will be able to find the MPAN in your new connection agreement documentation.

-Once an agreement has been reached with an energy provider to supply the premises, the meter installation will typically take 2-3 weeks.
-Therefore it is advisable to start the new metering process at least a month before you need to start using electricity at the premises.
+Once an agreement has been reached with an energy provider to supply the property, it usually takes around 2-3 weeks, for an electricity meter to be installed.
+With this in mind, you should ask for a new meter from your business electricity supplier at least a month before you need to start using electricity at the premises.

-The KVA (or Kilo Volt Amperes) can be found on your new connection agreement documentation and is the total amount of electricity that you can draw from the grid at any time.
-This should be adjusted to the needs of your business.
-For example, if you have moved into an existing business premises and the previous tenant ran a lot of power intensive machinery, you may find that the KVA is set too high and you’re drawing (and paying for) more electricity than you need.
-Conversely, you may have a lot of energy intensive equipment that needs a higher KVA to power it all.
+If, for example, you’ve moved into an existing business premises and the previous tenant ran a lot of power intensive machinery, you may find that the KVA is set too high and you’re drawing (and paying for) more electricity than you need.
+Equally, you may have a lot of energy intensive equipment that needs a higher KVA to power it all.